 The NPRC will send you your service record (DD Form 214) after processing your Standard Form 180.

-Now that you've determined that you are eligible (if you aren't sure, please check your VA loan eligibility), you can begin the loan application process.
+Now that you've determined that you are eligible, you can begin the loan application process.
 This process involves six important steps: finding a VA-approved lender, pre-qualifying for a loan, selecting your home, drawing up the purchase contract, getting the property appraised by the VA, and finalizing the loan.

 To obtain a VA loan, it is important to note that the law requires that: